Landslide at SSR Mining’s (SSRM) Turkish Mine Prompts Securities Fraud Class Action – Hagens Berman

 These events have caused the price of SSR securities to plummet, injuring SSR investors.

-“We’re investigating whether SSR may have intentionally misled investors about its commitment to safety in its core mining operation,” said Reed Kathrein, the Hagens Berman partner leading the investigation.
+“We’re investigating circumstances surrounding White’s departure and whether SSR may have intentionally misled investors about its commitment to safety in its core mining operation,” said Reed Kathrein, the Hagens Berman partner leading the investigation.

 If you invested in SSR Mining and have substantial losses, or have knowledge that may assist the firm’s investigation, submit your losses now »